 Features necessary for an app like IKEA Place

 The first thing to keep in mind when developing a marketplace — any marketplace, not just an AR one — is that the user interface must be easy to understand and navigate.
-The more taps users need to get the item they want, the fewer users will come back to your app for another purchase, let alone recommend it to friends.
+The more taps users need to get the item they want, the fewer users will complete the process, let alone come back to your app for another purchase or recommend it to friends.
 We can’t stress enough the importance of a clear and uncluttered interface.

 Below are must-have features for any app like IKEA Place.

-The best option here is to offer registration via social networks.
+The best option for sign-up and log-in is to offer registration via social networks.
 It’s quick, requires minimum taps/clicks, and automatically connects your app to a user’s social network accounts for sharing screenshots (more about those later).

 IKEA has a separate IKEA Catalogue app that was a sort of testing ground for AR functionality before IKEA Place was developed.
-But its main purpose is basically in its name.
+But its main purpose is basically in its name, and it doesn’t necessarily require a separate app.
 Your catalog is where users can browse the items you offer and try them out with augmented reality furniture placement.

 The catalog should be divided into categories for a better user experience.
 You can categorize items by type (chairs, desks, beds) or by intended placement (living room, kitchen, bedroom).
 Or you can combine these categorizations.